-Since the beginning of 2009, there is a new sample, additional to the sample from the Population Census.
-The new sample, independent of the old one, entered progressively in the field one sixth at a time.
-The aim was to increase the total size of the LFS sample by 50% towards the second quarter of 2010.
-Since then, the old sample is progressively replaced by the new one.
-The sample frame is the tax register.
+Since the beginning of 2009, there has been a new sample (selected from tax registers), additional to the 'old' one (selected from the 1999 Population census).
+This new sample, independent from the old one, entered progressively in the scope one sixth at a time.
+The aim was to increase the total size of the LFS sample of 50% towards the second quarter of 2010.
+Afterwards, the old sample was progressively replaced by the new one.
+The replacement was completely achieved on Q4 2011.

+The base is the tax registers.
 The sample is updated each year with new information and a sample of new dwellings is added.
-The sampling method consists of a selection of 'secteurs' (clusters) with a stratified and balanced method.
-The stratification is by NUTS2.
-The balanced sampling uses the variables: age, income, type of dwelling, type of urban unit.
-Each quarter, about 67 500 dwellings are sampled, which represents an average sampling rate of about 0.25%.
+As from Q4 2011, only tax registers are used as sampling frame.
+The sample is composed of clusters of dwellings units.